Theoretical Advances in Current Estimation and Navigation from a Glider-Based Acoustic Doppler Current Profiler (ADCP): Background

+The Kalman smoother requires modeling both the vehicle horizontal position as well as velocity, which simplifies the GPS measurement term.
+The Kalman process variance term depends upon the interval between observations cubed, which means that binning at regular intervals helps limit the condition number of the method.
+As a final note, \cite{Jonker2019} mentions that vehicle smoothing ought to properly apply to vehicle through-the-water velocity, not over-the-ground velocity.
+However, because such smoothing would require modeling through-the-water velocity and consequent difficulties incorporating GPS measurement, \citet{Jonker2019} does not do so.

 Overall, we contribute several important improvements to the method.
-We explicitly model the problem as a maximum likelihood estimator, including process terms for the current and the vehicle kinematics.
-This probability model lets us derive the correct covariances to smooth the vehicle's through-the-water velocity while still modeling the vehicle's over-the-ground velocity.
-The process model approach also allows us to avoid binning the of data as well as to compare the smoothing of different process models.
-Finally, viewing the current and vehicle smoothing as a consequence of a stochastic process illuminates several additional assumptions whose refinement could improve the model performance.
+We explicitly model the problem as a maximum likelihood estimator, which, unlike standard inversion, is flexible enough to accommodate nonlinear measurements.
+Our likelihood expression includes derivations of Kalman process terms for vehicle kinematics and current.
+The probability model lets us derive the correct covariances to smooth the vehicle's through-the-water velocity while still modeling the vehicle's over-the-ground velocity.
+The process model approach also allows us to compare the smoothing between different process models.
+We also eschew binning the data.